oscarpolanco/node-basics/section_text/README.md

 - Load core modules: Modules that come with the `node` installation
 - Load third party modules: Modules build by other devs
 - Load your custom modules: Modules that are build by you

+### Importing node.js core modules

+As we mentioned before we are going to introduce the `node module system` that is what is going to help us to take advantage of all the things that `node` provides.
+In this case, we are going to be using the [file system](https://nodejs.org/dist/latest-v16.x/docs/api/fs.html) module and this will allow us to have access to the operating system `file system`; we will able to read; write; append files; figure out if a given file exists and more.

+If you see on the [file system](https://nodejs.org/dist/latest-v16.x/docs/api/fs.html) docs you will have a table of content.
+Scroll down until you begin to see the `fs.` sections; these are all the methods of the `file system` module.
+In our case we will use the `fs.writeFile` method that will allow us to write data to a file on our `file system` from our `node.js` app(For the moment we will use the `synchronous` version of the `fs.writeFile` that is called `fs.writeFileSync`); this method takes 2 argument that is the name of the file and the data that you will use to write on the file.
+So let us begin to write our app!!!

+- Go to your editor
+- Delete the `hello.js` file(we are not going to use it anymore)
+- Create a new directory call `notes-app`
+- In this newly created directory; create a file called `app.js`
+- Open this newly created file
+- Add the `fs` object and call the `writeFileSync` method `fs.writeFileSync();`
+- As mentioned before the `writeFileSync` takes 2 arguments that are the name of the file and the content that you will add to the file.
+So add as a name of the file `notes.txt` and as a content `This file was created by Node.js!`
+    `fs.writeFileSync('notes.txt', 'This file was created by Node.js!');`
+- Now go to your terminal and get to the `app.js` file
+- let us run our script using the `node` command: `node app.js`
+- You should see an error on the terminal. `fs is not defined`; you get this error because you will need to `require` the `file system` object from `node` and this will be done using the `require` function that `node` provide
+- Go back to the `app.js` file on your editor
+- At the top of the file add the `require` function `require();`
+    This is a function that `node` provides and this is the core of the `module system`.
+The `require` function is how we load in other things; whether is a core `node` module; another file that we created or `npm` module that we choose to install on our system
+- We will pass a single string as a parameter of the `require` function and since is a `node` core module you just need to put the name of that module in this case `fs`
+    `require('fs');`
+- The `require` function returns all the stuff of the module that you are going to use so we need to store it in a constant so we can use it when we want.
+In this case, we will stick with the module name(the variable could be named as we wanted the only important thing is the string that we send to the `require` function matches on what `node` call that module)
+    `const fs = require('fs');`
+- Go back to your terminal and use the `node` command to run the `app` script: `node app.js`
+- You should not see any output on your terminal
+- Go back to your editor
+- You should see that on the `notes-app` directory a new file is created with the name that you use on the `writeFileSync` method
+- Open that file and you should see the message that you put on the `writeFileSync`
+- Now let use another function that appends a message on the file that we create but first delete the file that was created by the `app` script
+- Now bellow of the `writeFileSync` method; use the `fs` object and call the `appendFileSync` method `fs.appendFileSync();`
+- The `appendFileSync` receive the name of the file and the `content` that you need to append so add the name of the file that you add on the `writeFileSync` and as a content ` This is the appended line`(Add a space before the new message because we are appending content)
+- Go to your terminal and run the `app` script: `node app.js`
+- Go back to your editor
+- You should see a new file created
+- Open that file and you should see the message that you saw before and the one that you just append